stagas/papers/README.md

 # Papers Collection

-A collection of research papers on various topics ranging from quantum physics to cognitive science and well-being.
+A collection of research papers made by me using Claude 3.5/3.7-thinking with various topics ranging from quantum physics to cognitive science and well-being.
+Currently features 45 papers covering diverse fields of study.

 ## Table of Contents